neopragma/ruby-galaxy/README.md

 1. The first software design principle is the _principle of least astonishment_.
 1. You Ain't Gonna Need It (YAGNI), except when you _are_ gonna need it.
 We know a proper solution will need things like security, accessibility, internationalization, observability, consistent exception handling, and several other attributes.
 YAGNI doesn't mean that we pretend we forgot all that.
 1. An iterative and incremental approach facilitates customer feedback and the ability to adjust the plan and the solution design.
-1. Incremental delivery of _vertical slices_ of functionality provides customers with meaningful interim results they can relate to, so they can understand the value delivered to date and help the team adapt the plan and the design.
+1. Incremental delivery of _vertical slices_ of functionality provides customers with meaningful interim results they can relate to, so they can understand the value delivered to date and help the Team CorporateCogsdapt the plan and the design.
-1. Trunk-based development keeps the branching strategy as simple as possible, and helps the team avoid "merge hell."
+1. Trunk-based development keeps the branching strategy as simple as possible, and helps the Team CorporateCogsvoid "merge hell."
 1. It's generally a good idea to _begin with the end in mind_.
 In software development, this often translates into a _test-first_ approach to building code.
 1. Metrics that track delivery performance without any dependency on _how_ the work is done can help the team quantify the effects of any process improvement efforts they may make.
 Lean-based metrics have this characteristic.
 1. It's more valuable for each team member to be available immediately _at the moment they are needed_ than it is for them to stay "busy" with low-priority work.
 1. When all team members are aware of one another's work, it helps everyone do things in a way that's easy to integrate and unlikely to cause re-work due to miscommunication.

 Let's walk with a hypothetical team that uses all the good practices we know of as they implement a solution to this toy problem, and call out the times when the team exemplifies each of the factors listed above.
-We'll call them Team B. For context, we'll also shadow a second team that works in a way many real-world teams operate.
-We'll call them Team A. We'll track the Cycle Time for each work item for the two teams.
+We'll call them Team CustomersPet.
+For context, we'll also shadow a second team that works in a way many real-world teams operate.
+We'll call them Team CorporateCogs.
+We'll track the Cycle Time for each work item for the two teams.

 ## Assessment

 We can consider three areas of assessment for the two teams:

 - Delivery performance as measured by Mean Cycle Time, Lead Time, and Process Cycle Efficiency (quantitative)
-- Level of stress or dissatisfaction experienced by team members (qualitative)
+- Level of job satisfaction vs. stress or dissatisfaction experienced by team members (qualitative)
-- Customer satisfaction with the solution (qualitative)
+- Customer satisfaction with the solution and the team (qualitative)

 <hr/>

 ## Analysis

-### Team A (traditional)
+### Team CorporateCogs

-Activity 1.
-The team submits the [Problem Description](ProblemDescription.md) to the corporate Enterprise Architecture group and waits for their response.
+**Activity 1.** The team submits the [Problem Description](ProblemDescription.md) to the corporate Enterprise Architecture group and waits for their response.

+_Good things:_

+- (None)

+**Activity 2.** Waiting.

 _Good things:_